 The 85,000 square-foot High Altitude Training Center is a “bubble”–an air supported dome structure– that is home to indoor track and field events.
 The center features a 200-meter, 8-lane track with a synthetic rubber surface that provides high quality shock absorption, skid resistance, force reduction, and overall comfort for athletes.
 It also provides space for jumps, vaults, and throwing events, as well as spectator seating and public restrooms.

 Adams state’s historic Richardson Hall, the oldest building on campus, was completely remodeled in 2015.
 The building was named after the college’s first president, Ira Richardson.
-It houses- administrative offices, including the Office of the President, the Office of Student Services, Enrollment Management, Academic Affairs, and the Graduate School Office.
+It houses- administrative offices, including the Office of the President, the Offices of Student Services, Academic Affairs, Financial Aid, Registrar, and the Graduate School Office, as well as other administrative offices.
 The Admissions Office and Welcome Center are located on the first floor.

-Also housed in Richardson Hall are an auditorium and the Luther Bean Museum, as well as Upward Bound, Counseling and Career Services, the Nursing Department, and the San Luis Valley Center for Clinical Excellence.
+Also housed in Richardson Hall are an auditorium and the Luther Bean Museum, as well as Upward Bound, Counseling and Career Services, the Nursing Department, and Extended Studies.

 Adams State University, founded in 1921 by the Colorado General Assembly, opened June 15, 1925.
 The university’s namesake is long-time San Luis Valley resident William “Billy” Adams, a former state senator and Governor of Colorado who tirelessly pursued establishment of the college.
 Adams State carries out his vision of making quality higher education both accessible and affordable for underserved populations, such as underrepresented minority, first-generation, and low-income students.